Home > Psychology The Trigger of Brain Stimulation: Dr. Bruce Greyson’s NDE Research

 The doctors believe the angular gyrus plays an important role in matching up visual information and the brain’s touch and balance representation of the body.
 When the two become dissociated, an out-of-body-experience may result.
 Writing in the journal Nature, the Swiss team said out-of-body experiences tended to be short-lived, and to disappear when a person attempts to inspect the illusory body or body part.
 Professor Blanke believes that out-of-body sensations may be caused by an overactive angular gyrus.
 Alternatively, the electrical stimulation might actually have depressed activity in the area.

-He said it was impossible to rule out possibility that other areas of the brain were also involved.
+He said it was impossible to rule out the possibility that other areas of the brain were also involved.
 He said there was no evidence to suggest that out-of-body experiences were linked to epilepsy.
 He states, “OBEs have been reported in neurological patients with epilepsy, migraine and after cerebral strokes, but they also appear in healthy subjects.
 Awareness of a biological basis of OBEs might allow some patients who suffer frequently from OBEs to talk about them more openly.
 In addition, physicians might take the phenomenon more seriously and carry out necessary investigations such as an EEG, MRI, and neurological examinations.”

 However, researchers say that brain-mapping results do not entirely explain these strange reports – nor do reductionist arguments fully explain them.
 Neurologist Dr. Bruce Greyson of the University of Virginia said the experiment does not necessarily prove that all OBEs are illusions.
 He said it is possible that some OBEs occur in different ways than the scientists suspect.
 “We cannot assume from the fact that electrical stimulation of the brain can induce OBE-like illusions that all OBEs are therefore illusions,” replied University of Virginia neurologist Dr. Bruce Greyson.